Most Secure Browsers: The Best Private Browsers of 2026

 Who it’s best for

 Opera is a suitable choice for anyone looking to strike a balance between functionality and privacy.
 It’s great for those who want to avoid the technical complexities of more specialized privacy browsers.
-Opera offers a built-in virtual private network (VPN) feature, which comes as a significant advantage to those who wish to also use a VPN.
+Opera offers a built-in virtual private network (VPN) feature, which is a significant advantage for those who also wish to use a VPN.
 This allows users to save money on the costs of a separate service.
-Opera is perfect for everyday users who value privacy but also want a user-friendly and versatile web browser.
+Opera is perfect for everyday users who value privacy and want a user-friendly, versatile web browser.

 What we liked

 The VPN is the standout feature we like about Opera.
 It offers a straightforward solution for users to gain enhanced privacy and security.
-Given that this built-in VPN is free and easy to use, it appeals to users who are new to VPNs and are looking for a hassle-free experience.
-We’re also a fan of the robust cookie management tools on offer with Opera.
+Given that this built-in VPN is free and easy to use, it appeals to users new to VPNs who are looking for a hassle-free experience.
+We’re also a fan of the robust cookie management tools offered by Opera.
 They allow users to clear and manage browser cookies effectively to limit the spread of their information.
 It also boasts additional features like ad blockers and has a user-friendly interface.

 What we didn’t like